hth313/OS4/doc/idioms.rst

 relocatable module.
 Normally, we do not know which page we will be executing from.
 This can be found at run-time using the ``PCTOC`` in the operating system.
-In practice, it is often easier to leave it to the called routine to figure it out (as it has the return address to it on the stack).
+In practice, it is often easier to leave it to the called routine to figure the page address out (as it has the return address pointing to it on the stack).

 Second, with the page sort of taken care of, we have 12 bits to represent using 10 bits.
 We can do this by aligning the code so that the